samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 This record addresses a number of real-world operational problems that authoritative DNS service providers experience.
-For example, operators who host many large reverse lookup zones, even for only IPv4 space in in-addr.arpa, benefit from the disk space, memory size, and zone transfer efficiencies that are gained by encapsulating a simple record-generating algorithm versus enumerating all of the individual records to cover the same space.
+For example, operators who host many large reverse lookup zones, even for only IPv4 space in in-addr.arpa, would benefit from the disk space, memory size, and zone transfer efficiencies that are gained by encapsulating a simple record-generating algorithm versus enumerating all of the individual records to cover the same space.

-Continuing to prose-up this message from John ...

-1) Minimize operational costs by ...
-   a) Eliminating tickets where singletons force a generate to be
-      split in order to properly function
-   b) Broken SWIP scripts - Due to its scarceness, IPv4 is quickly
-      becoming a very valuable commodity.
-One which can't even be purchased without justification.
-Reverse records must exist for all assigned v4 IP space whether a service exists on them or not.

-2) Reduce blind-spots
-   -  Many customers rely on secondary DNS services and as more and more $GENERATES are used, the WIRE version silently increases exponentially.
-We've seen zones which live on the primary quietly (safely) as a couple MB only to expand to 65M and even 110M over the WIRE.
-These legitimate zonefiles fail to transfer reliably or even at all.

-3) Reduce start-up times
-   -  Another issue with large expanded zones is the increase in start-up times.
-A relatively small zone can take longer and longer to deploy to memory, taking automated deployments take longer to complete, even leading to timeouts and redeployment.

-4) Transfer intact
-   -  Many customers want 'copies' of zonefiles for their records and local processing.
-These copies should ideally look similar but they can deviate significantly where methods like
-      $GENERATE are concerned.

-5) More Efficient Management services
-   -  Many companies leverage DNS and IP management services.
-By implementing bulk-rr aware services, these systems can be more efficient in search synthesis with bulk-rr's multi-level features.

-6) Compatibility for IPv6 generics
-   -  Just not to leave IPv6 completely out of the picture.
-I understand this horse is on its side and cool to the touch but just because we don't do it doesn't mean it won't happen.
-In fact it is already happening.
-My understanding is Knot-DNS is already touting this capability and several closed-source implementations exist as well.
+Production zones of tens of thousands of pattern-generated records currently exist, that could be reduced to just one BULK RR.
+These zones can look deceptively small on the primary nameserver and balloon to 100MB or more when expanded,

+BULK also allows administrators to more easily deal with singletons, records in the pattern space that are an exception to the normal data generation rules.
+Whereas a mechanism like $GENERATE may need to be adjusted to account for these individual records, the processing rules for BULK have explicit records more naturally override the dynamically generated ones.
+This collision problem is not just a theoretical concern, but a real source of support calls for providers.

+Pattern-generated records are also not only for the reverse DNS space.
+Forward zones also occasionally have entries that follow patterns that would be well-addressed by the BULK RR.

 ## Background and Terminology